hbprosper/Terascale/README.md

 ```bash
 conda env remove -n <name>
 ```
-where \<name\> is the name of the environment.

-and rebuild it by reinstalling the desired Python modules.
+where \<name\> is the name of the environment and rebuild it by reinstalling the desired Python modules.

 ### Miniconda3